CS546-group45-web/UInvite/README.md

 # Collaboration

-1. Make sure you checkout the main branch.
+1. Make sure you checkout the dev branch.

-2. Create a new branch off of the main branch with a descriptive name.
+2. Create a new branch off of the dev branch with a descriptive name.

 3. Make your changes in your new branch.